|

 |||

 ARTH 136.
 Word and Image in Japanese ArtThis seminar explores the dialogue between text and image as manifested in visual representations of courtly culture in Japan from the 10th to the 18th century.
 Through select works of courtly narrative and poetry, such as the 11th-century classic The Tale of Genji, we will examine the complex and nuanced interactions of text, image, calligraphy, object, function, patronage, production, and consumption as shaped by the materiality of a range of media including handscrolls, folding screens, poem sheets, illustrated and printed books, lacquerware, and fans.
 Prerequisite: two courses in art history or permission of instructor.
 Humanities.
 2 credits.
-Eligible for ASIA Spring 2022.
-Staff.
-Catalog chapter: Art and Art History Department website: http://www.swarthmore.edu/art
+Eligible for ASIA Catalog chapter: Art and Art History: Art History Department website: http://www.swarthmore.edu/art

 |||

-All catalogs © 2021 Swarthmore College.
+All catalogs © 2024 Swarthmore College.
 Powered by the Acalog™ Academic Catalog Management System™ (ACMS™).

 |